LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 Let's start with a pair of small lists.
-Given two sorted lists ```L1``` and ```L2```, we can produce a new sorted list by running along ```L1``` and ```L2``` and comparinf pairs of elements.
+Given two sorted lists ```L1``` and ```L2```, we can produce a new sorted list by running along ```L1``` and ```L2``` and comparing pairs of elements.

 Here is the code for ```merge```: